-3.1 Inspection at the start
+3.1 Inspections at the start

-- After the beginning of the official measurement, the sled must not be removed from the designated start area.
-This also pertains if there is a delay in starting. - After inspection in the start area to the inspections at the finish, the sled must neither be exchanged nor the blades warmed. - Every sled preparation to improve the gliding process is not allowed after the official inspections at the start.
+- For the inspections at the start, the Technical Director must define a separate area, hereinafter referred to as the inspection zone. - In competition runs, the call to check the sled and the athlete will be made to the inspection zone. - c) After the beginning of the official measurement, the sled must not be removed from the inspection zone.
+This also pertains if there is a delay in starting. - d) From the start of the inspection of the sled and race equipment in the inspection zone to the inspections at the finish, the sled must neither be exchanged, nor the blades warmed. - e) Any sled preparation to improve the gliding process is not allowed once the official inspections at the start begin.